 15 JUNE 2020

 VIT regularly receives requests for advice from teachers and the general public on matters relating to teacher registration or conduct, and we’re glad to assist.
+Most of the answers to common questions can be found on our frequently asked questions page.

 We also receive questions about employment issues or curriculum matters, requests for professional development or services that you might expect from an industrial advocate or membership organisation.
 VIT is an independent regulatory body, and these aren’t matters we’re able to assist you with.